OVAL-Community/OVAL/guidelines/oval-schema-documentation/windows-system-characteristics-schema.rst

       - Audit the events produced by attempts to access Security Accounts Manager objects.
 This state corresponds with the following GUID specified in ntsecapi.h: 0cce9220-69ae-11d9-bed3-505054503030.
 This state corresponds with the following Advanced Audit Policy: Object Access: Audit SAM
     * - removable_storage
       - win-sc:EntityItemAuditType (0..1)
-      - Audit events that indicate file object access attemps to removable storage.
+      - Audit events that indicate file object access attempts to removable storage.
 This state corresponds with the following GUID specified in ntsecapi.h: 0cce9245-69ae-11d9-bed3-505054503030.
 This state corresponds with the following Advanced Audit Policy: Object Access: Audit Removable Storage
     * - central_access_policy_staging
       - win-sc:EntityItemAuditType (0..1)
       - Audit events that indicate permission granted or denied by a proposed policy differs from the current central access policy on an object.
 This state corresponds with the following GUID specified in ntsecapi.h: 0cce9246-69ae-11d9-bed3-505054503030.
 This state corresponds with the following Advanced Audit Policy: Object Access: Central Access Policy Staging